adnanhaider81/mpox-vzv-coinfection-2023-pakistan/README.md

 One end to end pipeline organized under Snakemake.
 It supports both metagenomic assembly driven discovery and reference based analysis, and it produces separate consensus genomes, phylogenies, and mutation reports for MPXV and VZV.

 Components under one roof:
+- Pathogen discovery
+  - De novo SPAdes contigs from trimmed reads
+  - Kraken2 classification of reads and contigs using a local database that you supply
+  - Kaiju protein level classification of contigs using a local kaiju database
+  - Cross check top results with NCBI BLAST either in remote mode against nt or against your local nt
+  - Write a combined taxonomy summary per sample and flag likely targets such as mpox or VZV
+- Targeted virus analysis
 - Inputs
   - Paired end FASTQ from metagenomic DNA libraries sequenced on Illumina iSeq 2x150.
 - Quality control and trimming